 Just register an account, verify it, deposit funds via your credit card, and buy Ethereum using the money on your account.

 PayPal is one of the most popular online payment services on the globe.
 PayPal transactions are as convenient as credit card ones with an added security.
 The company takes account security very seriously and imposes strict rules to maintain that.
 That’s why – unfortunately – there’s no way to exchange Ethereum to PayPal funds.
 The company has policies that prevent its users from transferring (directly) cryptocurrencies between their wallets and PayPal accounts.

 However, there’s an indirect way to buy Ethereum with PayPal.
-Brokers, such as eToro and Plus500, accept PayPal transfers while offering cryptocurrency trading.
-So, exchange Ethereum to PayPal funds, you have to first create an account on either eToro or Plus500.
+Brokers such as Plus500, accept PayPal transfers while offering cryptocurrency trading.
+So, exchange Ethereum to PayPal funds, you have to first create an account on Plus500.
 Verify it and fund your account with PayPal.
 Use the PayPal funds on your brokerage account to buy Ethereum with PayPal on the service.